groue/GRMustache/Guides/template_repositories.md

 + (id)templateRepositoryWithBaseURL:(NSURL *)url;

 // Loads templates and partials from a directory, with provided extension,
-// encoded in UTF8.
-+ (id)templateRepositoryWithBaseURL:(NSURL *)url
-                  templateExtension:(NSString *)ext;

-// Loads templates and partials from a directory, with provided extension,
 // encoded in provided encoding.
 + (id)templateRepositoryWithBaseURL:(NSURL *)url
                   templateExtension:(NSString *)ext